Text (translated from the 1570L, 1571L, 1571/1573D, 1572/1573G, 1572/1574F, 1573L, 1574L, 1575L, 1579L, 1580G & 1588S edition)

 117.25.
 HISTRIA Istria.

-117.28. {1573L{But the recommendation of this country provided by Plinius, with as great and majestic [words] as this country excels above other countries of the world, I cannot [omit] but must, before I pass on, write down here by way of digression, for this is how he speaks about it in his third book, and fifth chapter:
+117.28. {1573L(A){But the recommendation of this country provided by Plinius, with as great and majestic [words] as this country excels above other countries of the world, I cannot [omit] but must, before I pass on, write down here by way of digression, for this is how he speaks about it in his third book, and fifth chapter:

 117.29.
-ITALY, [is] the nurse and mother of all nations, chosen by the providence of God to add lustre to the very heavens themselves, to unite dispersed kingdoms, to temper and mollify their rude and uncivil manners, to draw the dissonant, barbarous and savage languages of so many diverse peoples, by the intercourse of one refined speech to a conference and parley, to teach civility to men, and briefly to make this country common to all the nations of the world.
+ITALY, [is] the nurse and parent of all nations, chosen by the providence of God to add lustre to the very heavens themselves, to unite dispersed kingdoms, to temper and mollify their rude and uncivil manners, to draw the dissonant, barbarous and savage languages of so many diverse peoples, by the intercourse of one refined speech to a parley, to teach civility to men, and briefly to make this country common to all the nations of the world.
 But what shall I say more?

 117.30.
 Such is the excellence of all places, that any man shall [want to] come to it, such is the gloriousness of all things, and of all people who possess it.
 The city of Rome, which seems to excel within it, and to be a worthy face for so glorious a neck, with what words of eloquence may I express it!
 How beautiful is the countenance of Campania by itself!
 How great and numerous are the glorious pleasures and delights of it!
 [I trust] that it is evident that in this very place nature has shown all its skills in a work meant to provide delight.